 - Harvest in a timely manner—Pick fruit at regular intervals to prevent egg-laying opportunities and SWD infestations.
 Avoid leaving overripe fruit on plant.

 - Clean up infested fruit—To avoid SWD populations from increasing, clean up overripe hanging, fallen and SWD-infested fruit.
-Several sanitation methods such as using clear plastic to seal or bag fruit for at least a week.
+Several sanitation methods include using clear plastic to seal or bag fruit for at least a week.

 - Create a barrier—If a monitoring program detects SWD, cover fruiting clusters (e.g., blueberries) or entire fruiting plants (e.g., caneberries) with a fine netting (less than 1 mm in size if feasible) to reduce egg-laying.